Submit your National Fossil Day artwork or photograph to the 2016 contest.

 What should my artwork include?

-Your artwork or photograph should focus on the contest theme "Fossil Neighborhoods".
+Your artwork or photograph should focus on the contest theme "Favorite National Park Fossil".
 Use the information above and the questions below to get started!

 The artwork can be in the form of a sketch, painting, watercolor, photograph (black/white or color), or computer-generated image.
 All artwork must be 2D (two dimensional) and flat.

-Be sure to include a sentence or two on your submission form explaining your ancient ecosystem.
+Be sure to include a sentence or two on your submission form describing your choice and explaining why it is your favorite.

 Questions to help you get started...